markdicksonjr/work/README.md

 dispatcher.WaitUntilIdle() at the end of the first code block of the usage section will wait until the workers are all waiting for work.
 If any worker is occupied, the app will continue.
 This line is optional.
 It's conceivable many apps will want to constantly operate the worker pool.
-No mechanism to keep the app running indefinitely is provided in this library, as it's pretty easy with core Go to do (channels among other things, make this particularly trivial).
+No other mechanism to keep the app running indefinitely is provided in this library, as it's pretty easy with core Go to do (channels among other things, make this particularly trivial).

 Another consideration is the case where Jobs get enqueued too quickly for the job queue.
-One strategy to use for this is to call Dispatcher.IsJobQueueFull to see if the job queue is full before inserting a job.
+The two recommended strategies are to either use EnqueueJobAllowWait or EnqueueJobAllowDrop to see if the job queue is full before inserting a job.
+In the case of EnqueueJobAllowWait, it will block execution until a worker is available, while EnqueueJobAllowDrop will just move along with processing without enqueueing the work.
+If all data must be reliably processed, use EnqueueJobAllowWait.
-If it's full, the app should wait a bit and check again until there's space in the job queue.
-An example of this can be found in ./xml/batch/reader.go.

 ## Utilities